Council net zero 2030

 District behaviour change

 • A Council led Climate and Biodiversity Community Forum was established in 2021, which the Local Government Association featured as a case study in 2021.
-To date the forum as helped the Council guide its work and focus such as refining grant scheme criteria and promote work such as a public survey into attitudes around car share and bike share schemes.
-The survey was promoted by West Devon Borough Council in collaboration with CoCars and CoBikes and would give affordable access to electric cars for everyone, whilst also supporting the shift to zero carbon transport.
+It has since ended.
+The forum as helped the Council guide its work and focus such as refining grant scheme criteria and promote work such as a public survey into attitudes around car share and bike share schemes.

 • In 2021, the Council Partnered with Carbon Savvy to run two engagement campaigns: